-Cash and Cash Equivalents, Short-Term Investments, Derivatives and Conversion Features of Convertible Debt:
+Cash, Short-Term Investments, Derivatives and Conversion Features of Convertible Debt:

-Cash and cash equivalents, short-term investments, derivatives and conversion features of convertible debt are classified as FVTPL.
+Cash, short-term investments, derivatives and conversion features of convertible debt are classified as FVTPL.
 Cash and cash equivalents consists of cash on hand and short-term investments with remaining maturities of less than three months.